jakobhuerner/jakobhuerner.github.io/_posts/2020-11-19-my_personal_photography_history.md

 ### 2005

 Many surely remember: In the 2000s internet forums were a big thing.
 They were something like early social media before this term was coined and became a mass phenomenon.
-I spent a lot of time sharing photos and discussing photography topics in photography forums, which felt like cosy photography clubs where all participants got to know each other quite well over time.
+I spent a many, many hours sharing photos and discussing photography topics in photography forums, which felt like cosy photography clubs where all participants got to know each other quite well over time.
 They were not limited to online, I for example organised local physical meetups too.
-It was a great time, that slowly came to end when other social media services entered the stage.
+It was a great time with lots of learning concerning photography for me, that slowly came to end when other social media services entered the stage.

 ### 2006

 Sharing photos in several online channels became more and more important to me.
 It helped me in my photography journey by getting feedback from different people both online and offline.
 To acocunt for that, I needed to upgrade my photography blog technically and chose to switched to Wordpress.
 The Wordpress project was 3 years old back then and not as ubiquitous as today.

-Photography equipment-wise my setup grew to a fine assortment of quite cool equipment that kept quite stable for several years to come.
-Canon EOS EOS 30D, Canon EF 4/17-40mm L, Canon EF 4/70-200mm L IS, Canon EF 1.4/50mm, Sigma 2.8/90mm Makro and the EOS 300D as backup (I haven't sold it by today due to nostalgic feeling ...)
+Photography equipment-wise my setup grew to a assortment of quite fine equipment that kept very stable for several years to come.
+Canon EOS EOS 30D, Canon EF 4/17-40mm L, Canon EF 4/70-200mm L IS, Canon EF 1.4/50mm, Sigma 2.8/90mm Makro and the EOS 300D as backup (I haven't sold it by today due to nostalgic feelings ...)

 ### 2008

-In 2008 hosting and managing all my pictures on my Wordpress page got more and more difficult and also expensive due to webserver costs, that's why I decided to go for a Flickr to host my pictures (and also archive in addition to local storage).
+In 2008 hosting and managing all my pictures on my Wordpress page got more and more difficult and also expensive due to webserver costs, that's why I decided to go for Flickr to host my pictures (and also to archive them in addition to local storage).
 Over the years my Flickr stream filled with thousands of pictures, and several of them also generated some reach on the platform.
 If you are interested, [in this "Most Popular" album](https://www.flickr.com/photos/jakobhuerner/albums/72157639081126315) your can see some of my most viewed and liked pictures on Flickr.

 ### 2010